 London EC1V 0HB

 Dr. Carmi's work contributes to emerging debates in academia, policy, health organisations and digital activism.
 In February 2020, Dr. Carmi was invited to give evidence on Digital Literacy for the House of Lords Committee on Democracy and Digital Technologies.
 Her insights were included in the final report: “Digital Technology and the Resurrection of Trust”.
 In July 2020, Carmi was invited by the World Health Organization (WHO) as an expert on data literacy and disinformation to the first scientific discussion on infodemiology.
-In addition, her work has been included in reports by NGOs like Good Things Foundation, Demos and Coding Rights.
+In addition, her work has been included in reports by NGOs like UN, Good Things Foundation, Demos and Coding Rights.
 Dr. Carmi works with digital rights NGOs such as Amnesty International and Accountable Tech.

 Before academia, Elinor worked in the electronic dance music industry for various labels.
 She was also a journalist writing on night life and electronic dance music for Time-Out Tel Aviv, was a radio broadcaster and a music television editor for almost a decade.
 In 2013, she published a book about the Israeli Psytrance culture titled "TranceMission: The Psytrance Culture in Israel 1989-1999" (Resling Publishing).
 She also published an accompanying booklit called The Flyer Memoir, which curated Israeli Psytrance party flyers from 1989-1999.